cuttlefishh/python-for-data-analysis/assignments/assignment8.md

 #### A. Set up the file

-1. Import the csv file as a Pandas DataFrame with default header and index.
+1. Import the CSV file as a Pandas DataFrame with default header and index.
-2. Change the 'DATE' column to a timestamps using `pd.datetime()`.
+2. Change the 'DATE' column to timestamps using `pd.datetime()`.
+Alternatively, import the csv file with `parse_dates` set to the columns you want to parse as datetime.
 3. What was the maximum daily precipitation (in inches) during this time period and when was it?

 #### B. Explore the dataset